 The Sony PS4 Remote Play App features will integrate families into the world of gaming as parents and children can take turns and switch TV-watching and gaming as and when they want to.

-Recently, Sony put a stop to its long-running PS Vita handheld which, after its launch in December 2011, and has since struggled against the popularity of phone gaming and a diminishing library of new titles, especially losing out in competition to phone gaming is (especially popular in Sony’s Japanese homeland) wherein the iPhone is the bestselling smartphone there, making for 56 percent marketshare, struck the final blow for it to be discontinued.
+Recently, Sony put a stop to its long-running PS Vita handheld, which, after its launch in December 2011, has since struggled against the popularity of phone gaming and a diminishing library of new titles, especially losing out in competition to phone gaming is (especially popular in Sony’s Japanese homeland) wherein the iPhone is the bestselling smartphone there, making for 56 percent market share, struck the final blow for it to be discontinued.

-In recent past, Sony has shown interest in iOS, formerly having launched an app called “PlayLink”, which allowed synchronous multiplayer gaming between the PS4 and iOS device, making the games being dependent on the PS4 however.
+In the recent past, Sony has shown interest in iOS, formerly having launched an app called “PlayLink”, which allowed synchronous multiplayer gaming between the PS4 and iOS device, making the games dependent on the PS4, however.

 Sony’s Remote Play app outscores over similar-bent of apps like R-Play as it is a free app and is thereby expected to draw in a huge number of user downloads, ushering the ‘make believe’ world of gaming gain a wider foothold in the leisure time of more and more people around the globe.
 The game is on!